 MAP-21 introduced important changes to how federally funded transportation planning will be conducted.
 It mandated a performance-based planning (PBP) paradigm, which specifies data-driven project selection and tracking of the performance of the regional system for better accountability and transparency of how federal funds are spent.
-All RTSP/TIP plans or amendments adopted after May 27, 2018, need to be compliant with PBP requirements.
+All MTP/TIP plans or amendments adopted after May 27, 2018, need to be compliant with PBP requirements.
 As part of PBP, a set of national goals were defined with the associated performance measures to track progress toward meeting these goals.

-There are three highway/road-related groups of performance measures and two transit-related groups (see tables below).
+There are three highway/road-related groups of performance measures and two transit-related groups of performance measures (see tables below).
 The rules and measures were finalized in 2016 and 2017 by FHWA and FTA.
-SKATS established the initial targets for each of the performance measures in consultation with ODOT or SAMTD and chose to support the targets either ODOT or SAMTD selected (see table below).
+SKATS established the initial performance measure targets in consultation with ODOT or SAMTD and chose to support the targets either ODOT or SAMTD selected (see table below).
 The TIP was updated to include the adopted targets and included a discussion of how the projects in the TIP are helping to achieve the targets.
-Deadlines for setting SKATS targets and how frequently they need to be updated are illustrated in the table below.
+Deadlines for setting SKATS targets and how frequently they need to be updated are illustrated in Table 4 below.

-The second performance reporting period for the Pavement, Bridge, and System Performance measures begins in 2022.
-During the 2021-2022 fiscal year, SKATS will coordinate with both ODOT and SAMTD, as appropriate, to either establish the targets for use in the SKATS area, or to track and report on the targets that have been previously defined.
-During this UPWP period, SKATS staff will continue the process to inform and work with the Policy Committee, the TAC and the public about the change to performance-based planning and how that will change the development of the RTSP and TIP.
+The second performance reporting period for the Pavement, Bridge, and System Performance measures began in 2022.
+During the 2022-2023 fiscal year, SKATS coordinated with both ODOT and SAMTD, as appropriate, to either establish the targets for use within SKATS during the second reporting period (2022-2026) and to report on the targets that have been previously defined.
+During this UPWP period (2023-2024), SKATS staff will continue the process to inform and work with the Policy Committee, the TAC, and the public about the change to performance-based planning and how that will change the development of the MTP and TIP.
+Setting yearly targets will be coordinated with ODOT and SAMTD during this fiscal year as well.
 This work will continue into subsequent years.